joachimloe/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADDeletedApplication.md

 79592454-dea7-4660-9d91-f1768e5055ac feabcdd1-711a-4d55-ad5e-0d0577aaaa5e analog
 ```

-This example shows how an existing application was deleted and how the G-AzureADDeletedApplication cmdlet retrieves the application from the list of deleted applications
+This example shows how an existing application was deleted and how the Get-AzureADDeletedApplication cmdlet retrieves the application from the list of deleted applications

 ## PARAMETERS